 Enlist the Help of Experts

 Static Application Security Testing (SAST) tools perform static code analysis, checking for known vulnerabilities (buffer overflow, SQL injection, etc.).
-Since static code analysis is performed for source code, it can be run in the early stages of CI/CD pipelines, immediately after a change commit.
+Since static code analysis is performed for source code, it can be run in the early stages of CI/CD pipelines immediately after a change commit.

 The SAST tools are tied to the language.
-Some of them integrate with the IDE, thus providing a continuous feedback loop during the process of code writing, and the ability to run tests at any time.
+Some of them integrate with the IDE, thus providing a continuous feedback loop during the process of code writing and the ability to run tests at any time.
 SAST tools point developers to lines of code that contain vulnerabilities so they can fix them quickly.
 However, false positives can occur.
 To prevent SAST results from becoming useless background noise, it’s necessary to turn off some notifications.

 Another option is Dynamic Application Security Testing (DAST), which treats the app as a black box and checks it for known vulnerabilities, such as cross-site scripting, command injection, and SQL code insecure server configuration.
-DAST tools work with the built and deployed software solutions, so they are usually used in the later stages of the CI/CD pipelines.
+DAST tools work with the built and deployed software solutions, which are usually used in the later stages of the CI/CD pipelines.

 Keep an Eye on Production